jmir17/scrumChecklist/README.md

 ![Scrum incremental iterations](https://thepracticaldev.s3.amazonaws.com/i/ssr57rvag7ona3z9d68h.png)

 This checklist is based on the Scrum guide, it checks that the roles, events, artifacts and rules are correct and working as they should.
-As long as we humans tend to forget how things work and even worse, use our intuition to figure out problems, I decided to write down in a list key points of scrum framework.
+As long as we humans tend to forget how things work and refuse to follow difficult rules, I decided to write down in a list key points of scrum framework.
 The list is hosted in a public [github repository](https://github.com/jmir17/scrumChecklist) because receiving contributions are very welcome.

 ## The list: